psychosophonis/truffledapps/README.md

 ## Greeter with a Javascript/HTML front end.

-In this example/tutorial I will extend the 'greeter' example explored at the Polygon Door website (http://polygondoor.com.au/hello-world-on-ethereum-blockchain/) by adding a web (html/javascript) front end that will return the message we wrote to the blockchain via the greeter.sol contract.
-I will assume you have followed that tutorial.
+In this example/tutorial I will extend the 'greeter' example explored at the Polygon Door website (http://polygondoor.com.au/hello-world-on-ethereum-blockchain/).

 In this tutorial we will build the simplest possible interaction between our browser and blockchain.
-We will do this by baking all the steps require to interact with the contract into a javascript file and use a html file to display the result.
+We will do this by baking all the steps requiree to interact with the contract into a javascript file and use a html file to display the result.

-All this example will do is print a message to the browser window using a call to a deployed contract.
+This simple example wont do much - it will return the message we wrote to the blockchain via the greeter.sol contract as a proff of concept/hello world.

 ### Initalising Truffle and Webpack